Criminal Defenses in Florida: Understanding Lack of Intent

 - involuntary intoxication, where the defendant was unable to form the necessary intent

-Even if the defendant did have general intent when they committed the conduct, a winning defense to a crime that requires specific intent must emphasize that the defendant did not intend the precise outcome when they committed the act.
+hat requires specific intent must emphasize that the defendant did not intend the precise outcome when they committed the act.

 As was seen above, a defense attorney can highlight the inability of the prosecution to prove beyond a reasonable doubt that the defendant held the necessary intent when they committed an unlawful act by arguing that the defendant did not have the required intent.